mit-orcd/orcd-docs-edit/docs/running-jobs/application-analysis.md

 # Analyzing Job Resource Usage
 Here we provide an overview for how to analyze the resources your jobs use, utilizing the commands ```htop```, ```nvidia-smi```, and ```nvtop```.
-Using these tools are important for both optimizing your code and only requesting the amount of resources your jobs need, leaving more resources open for others to use.
-A good place to start before using the commands we outline in this doc is with the ```sacct``` command, and its documentation can be found [here](https://orcd-docs.mit.edu/running-jobs/requesting-resources/#memory).
+Using these tools is important for both optimizing your code as well as only requesting the amount of resources your jobs need, leaving more resources open for others to use.
+A good place to start before using the commands we outline here is with the documentation on [Requesting Resources](https://orcd-docs.mit.edu/running-jobs/requesting-resources).

 ## htop